-The risk mitigation techniques used by the Company to mitigate credit risk are set out mainly in the Company's Reinsurance and Investment Risk policies.
-The Company manages its credit risk exposure by monitoring and managing the levels of exposure to each counterparty and by monitoring the S&P rating of all assets to ensure the Company's investments are in secure assets of a high quality.
+The risk mitigation techniques used by the Company to mitigate Credit Risk are set out mainly in the Company's Reinsurance and Investment Risk policies.
+The Company manages its Credit Risk exposure by monitoring and managing the levels of exposure to each counterparty and by monitoring the Standard & Poor's and/or Moody's rating of all assets to ensure the Company's investments are in secure assets of a high quality.

-The continued effectiveness of the Company's risk mitigation techniques for credit risk is monitored by the Company's risk committees.
-In addition, the Company's credit risk appetite is used by the Non-Insurance Risk Committee and the Board Risk Committee to monitor the ongoing effectiveness of the above risk mitigation techniques.
+The continued effectiveness of the Company's risk mitigation techniques for Credit Risk is monitored by the Company's risk committees.
+In addition, the Company's credit risk metrics are used by the Non-Insurance Risk Committee and the Board Risk Committee to monitor the ongoing effectiveness of the above risk mitigation techniques.